"You don't have to be a fireman to use a fire extinguisher, and you don't have to be a medic to use a defibrillator."

 The first step prior to any defibrillator installation is deciding the best location to site it.
 There are a number of factors to consider, including potential footfall and how easy it will be to access to equipment in the event it is needed in an emergency situation.
 Village halls, pubs and disused telephone boxes are some good location ideas to consider, given they are normally centrally located and act as community hubs.
 Any public access defibrillator (PAD) site will need a power point for the defibrillator cabinet; this keeps the defibrillator at optimum temperature during the colder months as the defibrillator has it's own internal battery which can be affected by exposure to cold weather.

 We can help you decide on the best defibrillator and cabinet/storage solution for your needs.
 We appreciate this may seem like a big investment, but you really can't put a price on a life, and going for the cheapest option isn't always best.
 Although most defibrillators are made to be used by anyone, there are still some considerations to think about.
 For example, some defibrillators require you to switch between adult/paediatric mode, or to swap the electrode pads, which could cost you precious time in an emergency.
-You can find our buyer's guide here which takes an indepth look at some of the most popular defibrillator models on the market to help you make a decision.
+Get in touch with us if you have any questions or need some more advice about the defibrillator you need.